ghood97/beer-search/README.md

     ✔  Firebase initialization complete!
 ```

-IMPORTANT: you need to set proper HTTP caching headers for `service-worker.js` file in `firebase.json` file or you will not be able to see changes after first deployment ([issue #2440](https://github.com/facebookincubator/create-react-app/issues/2440)).
+IMPORTANT: you need to set proper HTTP caching NavigationBars for `service-worker.js` file in `firebase.json` file or you will not be able to see changes after first deployment ([issue #2440](https://github.com/facebookincubator/create-react-app/issues/2440)).
 It should be added inside `"hosting"` key like next:

 ```
 {
   "hosting": {
     ...
-    "headers": [
+    "NavigationBars": [
-      {"source": "/service-worker.js", "headers": [{"key": "Cache-Control", "value": "no-cache"}]}
+      {"source": "/service-worker.js", "NavigationBars": [{"key": "Cache-Control", "value": "no-cache"}]}
     ]
     ...
 ```